Meet the U21s

 n/a

-James started shooting full bore with the Royal Marines Cadets in 2019, joining the UKCRT the following year; a tour that was sadly cancelled due to COVID.
+James started shooting fullbore with the Royal Marines Cadets in 2019, joining the UKCRT the following year; a tour that was sadly cancelled due to COVID.
 He later toured to Jersey with the Athelings in 2021, and Guernsey as Captain of the GB U19 team in 2023, winning the Guernsey Grand Aggregate.
-Recently James had represented Somerset in various county matches, and has shot with the GB U25s in non-capped events.
+Recently, James has represented Somerset in various county matches, and has shot with the GB U25s in non-capped events.

-Since all of James’s tours have been affected by travel restrictions, he is really exited to finally have the opportunity to tour outside of Europe for the first time!
+Since all of James’s tours have been affected by travel restrictions, mainly due to COVID, he is really excited to finally have the opportunity to tour outside of Europe for the first time!

 England